Hey Mama (Kanye West song): Release and reception

-Commercial performance

 In the United States, the song entered the Billboard Bubbling Under R&B/Hip-Hop Singles chart at number nine for the issue date of November 24, 2007.
 It lasted for one week on the chart.
 "Hey Mama" was later certified gold by the Recording Industry Association of America (RIAA) for amassing 500,000 certified units in the US on September 23, 2020.
 The song also charted in Canada, reaching number 64 on the Hot Canadian Digital Singles chart for the issue dated March 1, 2008.